akinizer/KoroveriSpringBoot/README.md

    - Start the "temporary" React VIEW through "chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security" from the directory of chrome.exe
    	-This will avoid CORS for POST methods, that is a policy unfriendly with localhost port transactions and interrupts CRUD operations for database management
    - Fetching operations works asynchroniously.
 For the performance efficiency, while listing contents, wait for the process to be done.
-   	Otherwise, REACT API will interrupt the CRUD operations as a part of its features
+   	Otherwise, REACT API will interrupt the CRUD operations as a part of its predefined features

 Features:
   - Access to JSON files through browser as a list of records